plotly/dash-labs/docs/07-LongCallback.md

 The `@long_callback` decorator supports the same arguments as the normal `@callback` decorator, but also includes support for 3 additional arguments that will be discussion below: `running`, `cancel`, and `progress`.

 ## Enabling long-callback support
 In Dash Labs, the `@long_callback` decorator is enabled using the `LongCallback` plugin.
-To support multiple backends, the `LongCallback` plugin is, itself, configured with either a `FlaskCachingCallbackManager` or `CeleryCallbackManager` object.
+To support multiple backends, the `LongCallback` plugin is, itself, configured with either a `DiskcacheCachingCallbackManager` or `CeleryCallbackManager` object.
 Furthermore, in addition to the `LongCallback` plugin, the `FlexibleCallback` and `HiddenComponents` plugins must be enabled as well.
-Here is an example of configuring an app to enable the `@long_callback` decorator using the Flask-Caching backend.
+Here is an example of configuring an app to enable the `@long_callback` decorator using the diskcache backend.

 ```python
 import dash